Twenty years after NAFTA, the plight of Mexican maquiladora workers like Rosa Moreno has worsened.

 Afterward, on the way back to the international bridge, we stopped at a red light near Rosa’s house.
 Between the idling cars, a middle-aged man with no legs propping himself up on makeshift crutches held out a cup for change.
 Another man, who looked to be in his mid-20s, hobbled up to the car on his one leg and offered his outstretched hand.
 The light turned green, and a cacophony of car horns erupted.
 The young man stared blankly as the cars passed him by.

 Alan Pogue’s work, including the photos in this story, is currently on display at La Peña Gallery as part of “Alan Pogue: A 46-Year Retrospective of Peace & Justice Photography.”
-For more information, visit www.lapena-austin.org.If you like what you just read, click HERE to donate now.
+For more information, visit www.lapena-austin.org.To support journalism like this, donate to the Texas Observer.